What is I have to share bad news with you EMAIL?

-We suggest you look at the following video, which completely explains the process of using the MalwareBytes Anti Malware to remove malicious software.
+We suggest you look at the following video, which completely explains the process of using the MalwareBytes to remove malicious software.

-If you want to protect yourself from phishing websites, then install an ad blocker program such as AdGuard.
-It can block malicious and misleading web sites, stop unwanted advertisements and popups when using the Internet Explorer, Google Chrome, Firefox and Edge.
-So, if you like surf the Internet, and want to protect your computer from malicious web pages, then the AdGuard is your best choice.
+If you want to protect yourself from scam, phishing and malicious websites, then install an ad blocker tool such as AdGuard.
+It can block malicious and misleading sites, stop unwanted advertisements and scam pop-ups when using the Internet Explorer, Google Chrome, Firefox and Edge.
+So, if you like surf the Internet, and want to protect your computer, then AdGuard is your best choice.

 Installing the AdGuard is simple.
 First you’ll need to download AdGuard by clicking on the link below.